gonzalo-/ansible-role-mailserver/README.md

 Notes
 -----

-This is still a WIP, so far, you need to create DKIM keys, new users and DNS entrys.
-Also, you need to enable dovecot, smtpd, rspamd and dkimproxy_{in,out} at boot.
+This is still a WIP, so far, you need to create DKIM keys with rspamd (https://rspamd.com/doc/modules/dkim_signing.html), new users and DNS entries.
+Also, you need to enable dovecot, smtpd and rspamd at boot.

 You need to adjust your pf.conf (example bellow).